 Updated December 16, 2020

-It’s no secret that the holidays can be an expensive time of year.
-In fact according to a survey by CPA Canada, Canadian’s plan to spend over $500 on gifts in 2020 over the holiday season.
+It’s no secret that the holidays can be expensive.
+In fact, according to a survey by CPA Canada, Canadian’s planned to spend over $500 on gifts in 2020 over the holiday season.
 With a plan, a budget and determination, most of us can keep ourselves and our spending on track fairly easily.
-For others, however, we may not have carefully planned our gift buying and are finding ourselves scrolling through Amazon in search of the perfect present.
+For others, however, we may not have carefully planned our gift buying and are finding ourselves scrolling online in search of the perfect present.

 Waiting until the last minute generally doesn’t work in people’s favour when it comes to shopping.
 The longer you wait, the less inventory the stores will have and potentially fewer sales will be available.
 This can lead you to make rushed impulse purchases that can end up making you spend more money than you were planning.